 The kibbutz — a collectively owned and run community — holds a storied place in Israeli culture, and Jews (and non-Jews) from around the world, including 2016 Democratic presidential contender Bernie Sanders, have volunteered on them.
 Launched in 1909, with the founding of Degania, Israel’s first kibbutz, this unique movement has changed dramatically over its more-than-100-year history.

-Israel’s first kibbutz was Degania, founded in 1909 by a group of young Jewish immigrants from Eastern Europe.
+Degania, in northern Israel, was founded by a group of young Jewish immigrants from Eastern Europe.
 They dreamed of working the land and creating a new kind of community, and a new kind of Jew — stronger, more giving, and more rooted in the land.

 Economic Crisis & Abatement

-The kibbutz movement continued to thrive both economically and socially through the 1960s and 70s.
-In 1989, the population of Israel’s kibbutzim reached its height at 129,000 people living on 270 kibbutzim, about 2% of Israel’s population.
+The kibbutz movement continued to thrive both economically and socially through the 1960s and ’70s.
+In 1989, the population of Israel’s kibbutzim reached its peak at 129,000 people living on 270 kibbutzim, about 2 percent of Israel’s population.